-- (a) Where the Port Operator makes a decision under or in relation to the Access Policy, a User or Applicant affected by that decision may request the Port Operator to provide written reasons for that decision. - (b) A request under paragraph (a): - (i) must be in writing; and - (ii) must be made within 10 Business Days after notice of the decision was given. - (c) The Port Operator must comply with a request as soon as practicable, and in any case, within 10 Business Days after receiving the request. - (d) The Port Operator's written statement must contain the following: - (i) the reasons for the decision; and - (ii) any findings on material questions of fact that led to the decision, referring to the evidence or other material on which those findings were based.
+- (a) Where the Port Operator makes a decision under this access policy, a User or Applicant affected by that decision may request the Port Operator to provide written reasons for that decision. - (b) A request under paragraph (a): - (i) must be in writing; and - (ii) must be made within 28 days after notice of the decision was given. - (c) The Port Operator must comply with a request as soon as practicable, and in any case, within 28 days after receiving the request. - (d) The Port Operator's written statement must contain the following: - (i) the reasons for the decision; and - (ii) any findings on material questions of fact that led to the decision, referring to the evidence or other material on which those findings were based.